Balancing Parenting and Entrepreneurship: 7 Strategies That Saved My Sanity

-1. When you are with the children, just be with the children.
+1. When you're with the children, just be with the children.

-For the first month, every time I was on Jack duty, I would try to multi-task and both do work and watch the baby.
+I used to try to multi-task and do work while I was with my kids.
 It’s a fool’s errand.
 You’re not doing a great job working and you’re definitely not being a great parent.
 So, after about four weeks of feeling super frustrated trying this approach, I just gave in.
-I committed to being wholly present when I am with my son.
-I focus entirely on the task at hand, which is caring for my gorgeous boy with love, patience, and humor.
+I committed to being wholly present when I am with my kids.
+I focus entirely on the task at hand, which is caring for my children with love, patience, and humor.
 No computer.
 No phone.
 Just focus.
-Once I committed to being entirely present and joyful with my boy, rather than feeling like I “should” be working, it changed so much for me.I now cherish the time I get to spend with my little man.
+Once I committed to being entirely present and joyful with them, rather than feeling like I “should” be working, it changed so much for me.I now cherish the time I get to spend with my little man.

 2. Prioritize “must do” vs “nice to do.”